contiki-os/contiki/core/net/mac/tsch/README.md

   * Standard 6TiSCH TSCH-RPL interaction (6TiSCH Minimal Configuration and Minimal Schedule)
   * A scheduling API to add/remove slotframes and links
   * A system for logging from TSCH timeslot operation interrupt, with postponed printout
+  * Orchestra: an autonomous scheduler for TSCH+RPL networks

 It has been tested on the following platforms:
   * NXP JN516x (`jn516x`, tested on hardware)